 Even though you might have heard differently, you don’t need plenty of protective equipment for parkour.
 The simple reason is that many people usually become sloppy when carrying too much protective gear.
 The two most important pieces of equipment should be gloves and knee guards.
 Make sure to use fingerless gloves, as they will improve your grip and prevent your hands from developing calluses.
 When it comes to the knee guards, make sure they are light and comfortable enough.

-When purchasing parkour equipment, try to check out various specialized sites, such as thebestparkourgear, to find the best possible options.
+When purchasing parkour equipment, try to check out various specialized sites to find the best possible options.

 Now, you can slowly start with your training.
 The first and most important thing you will have to understand is that parkour, like any other sport or discipline, is based on a combination of a variety of strengths and abilities.
 These abilities and skills are necessary because they culminate in the ability to move with grace, precision, and strengths.
 These skills take a lot of dedication and time to fully develop, so make sure you arm yourself with patience and enthusiasm, especially if you don’t have any experience with martial arts, gymnastics, and other similar disciplines.